sweattep/modern_quotes/README.md

 >I believe we must document and record our own history.
 If we don't&hellip;who will

 >study Jewish culture and learn how to emulate it.
 How to work together, develop economically and make government accountable.

+>At the end of the day, you fall back on your habits.
+How consistent are you going to be?